Maryland designer behind Cardi B's pregnancy reveal dress on SNL

 Other famous people he has designed are Tina Fey, Gwyneth Paltrow, Chrissy Teigen and Celine Dion.

-This will be the first child for Cardi B and fourth for her fiance, who is also a rapper Offset who's real name is Kiari Kendrell Cephus.
+This will be the first child for Cardi B and fourth for her fiance, rapper Offset who's real name is Kiari Kendrell Cephus.
 The are expecting a girl.